Piergiorgio Welby: Death and aftermath

 Italian politicians were divided after his death.
 Members of the Radical Party and of left wing expressed sorrow for Welby's death, together with relief for ending his long suffering.
 On the other hand, members of the Italian conservative parties criticized the doctor and the political use of Welby's case.
-Luca Volonté, of the Christian Democrats, requested the immediate arrest of "Welby's murderers."
+Luca Volontè, of the Christian Democrats, requested the immediate arrest of "Welby's murderers."
 Despite strong pressure from public opinion, both the Ethical Committee of local Medical Association and the criminal court judged Doctor Riccio's conduct to be legitimate.

 In a controversial move, Roman Catholic Church refused to allow a religious funeral, officially declaring that "Welby had repeatedly and publicly affirmed his desire to end his own life, which is against Catholic doctrine."
 A civil funeral was celebrated in a public square in Rome.
 In 2015, commentators contrasted the church's denial of a ceremony for Welby with a ceremony for Vittorio Casamonica, an alleged mafia boss.